technigmaai/ClearerVoice-Studio/README.md

 ## News :fire:
 - Upcoming: More tasks will be added to ClearVoice.
-- [2025.4] Added training script for speech super-resolution.
-It supports retrain or finetune the speech super-resolution models.
-Please find it more from [here](https://github.com/modelscope/ClearerVoice-Studio/tree/main/train/speech_super_resolution).
+- [2025.4] Added a training script for speech super-resolution, supporting both retraining and fine-tuning of models.
+For details, refer to the documentation [here](https://github.com/modelscope/ClearerVoice-Studio/tree/main/train/speech_super_resolution).
 - [2025.4] Added data generation scripts for training/finetuning speech enhancement models.
 The scripts generate either noisy speech or noisy-reverberant speech.
 Please check [here](https://github.com/modelscope/ClearerVoice-Studio/tree/main/train/data_generation/speech_enhancement).
 - [2025.1] ClearVoice demo is ready for try on both [HuggingFace](https://huggingface.co/spaces/alibabasglab/ClearVoice) and [ModelScope](https://modelscope.cn/studios/iic/ClearerVoice-Studio).
 However, HuggingFace has limited GPU usage, and ModelScope has more GPU usage quota.
 - [2025.1] ClearVoice now offers **speech super-resolution**, also known as bandwidth extension.
 This feature improves the perceptual quality of speech by converting low-resolution audio (with an effective sampling rate of at least 16,000 Hz) into high-resolution audio with a sampling rate of 48,000 Hz.
 A full upscaled **LJSpeech-1.1-48kHz dataset** can be downloaded from [HuggingFace](https://huggingface.co/datasets/alibabasglab/LJSpeech-1.1-48kHz) and [ModelScope](https://modelscope.cn/datasets/iic/LJSpeech-1.1-48kHz).